Free Express Delivery On All Products. No Hidden Charges On Any Products.

 If you suffer from neck pain, you will need a mattress that is able to support you, so firmness is key.
 While you may have a personal preference on your preferred level of firmness when it comes to a mattress, ultimately, a firmer option can often help when it comes to relieving neck and back pain.
 If you usually prefer a softer sleep surface, mattress toppers or hybrid mattresses can offer a comfort layer, while you still get firm support from the mattress beneath.

 If you suffer from neck pain (or back pain for that matter), a mattress that offers support for the body’s key pressure points is essential.
 While you don’t want a mattress that is so soft that you sink down into it, you may want a softer layer for additional comfort.
-A hybrid mattress is the ideal solution – the pocket sprung base offers strong support, providing even distribution of weight, alleviating strain on pressure points, while a soft memory foam or gel layer provides a comfort layer, providing enough softness that allows you to sink in to make contact with the supportive mattress beneath.
+We believe that a hybrid mattress is the best mattress for neck pain – the pocket sprung base offers strong support, providing even distribution of weight, alleviating strain on pressure points, while a soft memory foam or gel layer provides a comfort layer, providing enough softness that allows you to sink in to make contact with the supportive mattress beneath.

 Orthopaedic mattresses are well known as good solutions for those who suffer with back pain, this is what also makes orthopaedic mattresses a great option for those who suffer with neck pain as back and neck pain are connected and may have an impact on one another.